marsbird/marsbird/README.md

-- 🌱 hi!
+- 👋 hi! i'm marselena 🌱
-- 👩‍🏫 I'm an educator and engineer working primarily in TypeScript
+- 👩‍🏫 educator and engineer working primarily in TypeScript
 - 🔓 passionate about open source development
 - 📫 get in touch at marselena@proton.me